balefrost/balefrost.github.io/expression_splicing.md

 You can see that this visitor only handles calls to `Inline` methods specially.
 Other calls are not rewritten.

-One thing that might be suspicious is the line that calls `LambdaExpression.Compile` (and then immediately invokes the resulting delegate).
+One thing that might seem suspicious is the line that calls `LambdaExpression.Compile` (and then immediately invokes the resulting delegate).
 You might be wondering why that's being done and about the runtime cost of calling that method.

 To answer the first question, it's important to think about the value that we'll find in `node.Arguments[0]`.
 You might expect it to be an instance of `LambdaExpression`, but that's not necessarily the case.
-More likely, it's some other kind of `Expression` node that represents some chunk of code that can produce an `LambdaExpression`.
+More likely, it's some other kind of `Expression` node that represents some chunk of code that can produce a `LambdaExpression`.
 In the `MakeContainsExpression` example above, in fact, that will actually be a `FieldExpression`, which is an internal subclass of `MemberExpression`.
 (If this seems odd, it's due to the way that the C# compiler represents closed-over variables in lambdas - captured variables are transformed into fields on some generated class.)

 In a case like this, compiling the expression node into a parameterless lambda is the most direct way to get its value (though see the "Future Work" section, below).